-For the years ended December 31, 2019 and 2018, approximately 4% and 6%, respectively, of our revenue was derived from sales to foreign customers and governments.
+For the years ended December 31, 2019 and 2018, approximately 4% and 6%, respectively, of our revenue was derived from sales to customers located in foreign countries and foreign governments.
 We cannot assure you that we will maintain significant operations internationally or that any such operations will be successful.
 International business (including our participation in joint ventures and other joint business arrangements) is subject to numerous political and economic factors, legal requirements, cross-cultural considerations and other risks associated with doing business globally.
 These risks differ in some respects from those associated with our U.S. business and our exposure to such risks may increase if our international business continues to grow.